Governing Board Equity in Student Success Project

 Suggested participants include: Board Chairs, Board Members, Board Professionals, Presidents/CEOs, Vice Presidents, Cabinet Officers, and representation of faculty leadership.

 - The kick-off event for the Academy was held on September 14, 2021.
 Supporting documents and recordings from those sessions can be found here.

-- In order to be among the first to receive an application to officially participate in future Academy sessions, we invite you to complete the contact form for The Governing Board Equity in Student Success Project at: https://www.jngi.org/governing-board-equity-in-student-success-academy.
+- In order to be among the first to receive an application to officially participate in future Academy sessions, complete the contact form for The Governing Board Equity in Student Success Project at: https://www.jngi.org/governing-board-equity-in-student-success-academy.